 - Local landmarks, where to row and safety on the water

 - How to handle a capsize and other potential issues

-Novices may not go beyond specific landmarks that your coach will discuss with you, and our staff may impose other restrictions on Novices when conditions warrant, but this is rare and reflects the importance we place on your safety.
+Novices may not go beyond specific landmarks that your coach will discuss with you, and our staff will not allow novices to launch if conditions are too rough, but this is rare and reflects the importance we place on your safety.
 There is plenty of room in the protected waters of Richardson Bay for you to train and develop your rowing.
 Many experienced rowers rarely leave it.

 The most important task for the newly minted rower is to get experience in the boat.
 “Time on the water” is what the coach will prescribe, and he or she can help you choose rowing routes and a training regimen that will develop your skills.
 While you gain experience you’ll be burning calories, building fitness, enjoying fresh air and sunshine and getting to know the natural world of the bay.

-Even if you prefer to stay with the Aero and stay within Richardson Bay (as many club members do), the Rough Water Clinic is a smart and recommended step when you are ready.
-Expect to row for months or even a year before taking that step, however.
+Even if you prefer to stay within Richardson Bay (as many club members do), the Rough Water Clinic is a smart and recommended step when you are ready.
+Expect to row for a year or so before taking that step, however.
 As always, speak to our staff about your specific skill level and conditioning.